noudadrichem/testing-testing-frameworks/readme.md

 ### negatives
 - Needs third party modules to serve http mocks or other stuff
 - Compared to others it has a weird syntax

-# Definition
-A 'Mock'
-- In object-oriented programming, mock objects are simulated objects that mimic the behavior of real objects in controlled ways, most often as part of a software testing initiative.
-Resolves dependencies in a test environment